arruda/BalancedCombineManyRings/README.md

 * Combining 12 Rings - cost of 999 Cinder Shards and 90% of change of failing to forge

+Therefore to be able to get a lvl 4 Combined Ring (4 rings combined into one) the player will need to expend a total of 300 Cinder Shards (100 for 3 rings, and then another 200 for the 4 rings forge), with an overall probability of success of 48% (80% for the 3 ring forge, and then 60% for the 4 ring forge).

 There are multiple configurations that can be changed to adapt the mod to best suit your own level of challange and fun:
 ## CostPerExtraRing
 How much is the increase in the Cinder Shards cost for each extra ring other than the two initial ones being combined.